-Intrusion Protection Systems (IPS) and Deep Packet Inspection (DPI)—If utilizing an IPS or DPI, ensure that traffic on port 53 TCP/UDP to and from the VAs is excluded from packet inspection, as DNS Safeguard's DNS encryption methods might be flagged and dropped.
-If the VAs cannot successfully send and receive encrypted DNS packets, DNS Safeguard displays a warning in the dashboard.
+Intrusion Protection Systems (IPS) and Deep Packet Inspection (DPI)—If utilizing an IPS or DPI, ensure that traffic on port 53 TCP/UDP to and from the VAs is excluded from packet inspection, as Umbrella's DNS encryption methods might be flagged and dropped.
+If the VAs cannot successfully send and receive encrypted DNS packets, Umbrella displays a warning in the dashboard.

 - Transparent HTTP/HTTPS Proxy